CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 ### View Compute Resources Utilization

-You can quickly determine how many compute resources&mdash;CPU, disk and memory&mdash;are being consumed by the switches on your network.
+You can quickly determine how many compute resources &mdash; CPU, disk and memory &mdash; the switches on your network consume.

 To obtain this information, run the relevant command: